mikuchansudo/mikuchansudo/README.md

 ## about

 Systems programmer with operations background at Amazon and Oracle.
-I write tight C and x86-64 assembly — code that runs close to the metal, with explicit memory control and predictable performance.
+I write tight C and x86-64 assembly, code that runs close to the metal, with explicit memory control and predictable performance.
 Interested in embedded systems, low-level tooling, and performance-critical infrastructure.